Core-Bioinformatics/ClustAssess/README.md

 * progress
 * reshape2
 * stringr
+* uwot

-To run all examples and vignettes, the following packages are also needed:
+To use all data-driven assessment methods, and run all examples and vignettes, the following packages are also needed:
 * knitr
 * rmarkdown
 * e1071
 * dbscan
 * dendextend
 * Seurat
+* readr
+* patchwork

 # References